freedev/solrcloud-zookeeper-kubernetes/README.md

 SolrCloud Zookeeper Kubernetes
 ==============================

 This project aims to help developers and newbies that would try latest version of SolrCloud (and Zookeeper) in a Kubernetes environment.

+Now are currently described following Kubernetes Deployment Models:

+* Minikube
+* Kubernetes with Docker for Desktop (edge version)
+* Google Container Engine (GKE)

 ### Prerequisite for Minikube installation

- * install Docker lastest version - https://docs.docker.com/engine/installation/
+ * [install Docker lastest](https://docs.docker.com/engine/installation/) version or Docker for Desktop -
- * install Minikube latest version - https://kubernetes.io/docs/getting-started-guides/minikube/
+ * [install Minikube latest](https://github.com/kubernetes/minikube#minikube) version - also note that this also means install a [VM driver](https://github.com/kubernetes/minikube#quickstart) compatible with your environment (MacOS, Linux, Windows).

+### Prerequisite for Kubernetes with Docker for Desktop

+ * [install Docker for Desktop lastest](https://www.docker.com/community-edition) version aka Community edition.
+ *Pay attention that at time of writing only **Edge channel** has Kubernetes embedded*.

 ### Prerequisite for Google Cloud installation